texfaq/texfaq.github.io/FAQ-usepictex.md

 performance.

-However, PicTeX has the further unfortunate tendency to fill up TeX's fixed-size arrays&nbsp;&mdash; notably the array of 256 'dimension' registers.
+However, PicTeX has the further unfortunate tendency to fill up TeX's fixed-size arrays&nbsp;&mdash; notably the array of 256 ''dimension'' registers.
 This is a particular problem when you're using `pictex.sty` with LaTeX and some other packages that also need dimension registers.
 When this happens, you will see the TeX error